Overview

 Eswatini, formerly known as Swaziland, is a small country, neighboring South Africa.
 It can be perfectly combined with your trip through South Africa.

-Hotel Tip: We can highly recommend staying at Mantenga Lodge.
+Hotel Tip: We highly recommend staying at Mantenga Lodge.
 It is located in the Eswatini Valley, in the middle of nature.
-It is the perfect base to visit the Mantenga Nature Reserve, Culture Village and the Mantenga falls.
+It is the perfect base to visit the Mantenga Nature Reserve, Culture Village, and the Mantenga Falls.

 Kruger national park

-The park is divided into two major parts: the Great Kruger and the private game reserves.
-You can either explore the Great Kruger on your own, during a self drive.
+The park is divided into two major parts: the Kruger Park and the private game reserves in Greater Kruger.
+You can either explore Kruger Park on your own during a self-drive.
 Or you can stay at one of the private lodges and explore the private game reserves during private game drives.

 You can find more detailed information in our complete guide about Kruger National Park.